kuumies/qglwidget-multithread-example/README.md

 ## Building

 This example requires c++11 support from the compiler.
-See examples below.
-It is assumed that Qt 4.8 or later and Cmake 3.0.0 or later are installed
+It is assumed that Qt 4.8 or later and Cmake 3.0.0 or later are installed.

 ### OSX